Mo (wrestler): Return to USWA; independent circuit (1996–2007)

 After leaving the WWF, Mo and Mabel briefly returned to the USWA where they feuded with Brian Christopher, Jerry Lawler and The Moondogs.
 They disbanded in June 1996.
 After Men on a Mission, Mo became a part of the original Nation of Domination, the stable that was a forerunner to the more famous stable in the WWF.
 Mo became Sir Mohammad, using a black supremacist gimmick.
-The USWA version of the N.O.D. was led by PG-13 (J. C. Ice and Wolfie D) and also included Kareem Olajuwon (Reggie B. Fine), Akeem Muhamad (Big Black Dog), Elijah (the Spellbinder), Shaquille Ali (Tracy Smothers), Randy X, and Queen Moishe (Jacqueline).
+The USWA version of the N.O.D. was led by PG-13 (J. C. Ice and Wolfie D) and also included Kareem Olajuwon (Reggie B. Fine), Akeem Muhamad (Big Black Dog), Elijah (The Spellbinder), Shaquille Ali (Tracy Smothers), Randy X (Randy Hales), and Queen Moishe (Jacqueline).

 After the USWA version of Nation of Domination disbanded, Horne remained in the Memphis region.
 Under the name Rob Harlem, Horne competed in USWA, its successor Memphis Pro Wrestling, and Randy Hales' "Power Pro Wrestling".
 USWA shut down in November 1997.
 In 1997, Horne would start his own promotion "Southern Extreme Wrestling" which he both booked and wrestled for.
 He returned to WWF as Buzz on September 6, 1997, beating a jobber at a house show in Nashville, Tennessee.

 While in PPW, Horne teamed up with "Deon Harlem" to form the tag team "The Regulators".
 The team beat Derrick King in a Handicap match to win the PPW Tag Team Title, which they held until the promotion closed down in April 2001.
 Horne subsequently took a hiatus from wrestling.

 In 2003, Bobby Horne returned to wrestling under a new gimmick.
 On December 30, while Mabel was at ringside commentating, manager Paul Wylde appeared and introduced the "Bahamian Heavyweight Champion" Marly Pride.
 Wylde started making comments that Mabel was the fattest whale, which Mabel took exception to.
 When the big man entered the ring, Marley Pride was revealed as his former tag-team partner Mo who attacked him and the two brawled until they were separated by officials.
 Mo and Mabel had a short feud in Memphis Wrestling.
 On March 1, 2006, Horne (as Mo) defeated Bad News at a dark match for Ohio Valley Wrestling.
 On April 21, 2007, Mo defeated Christian York at ISPW in Newton, New Jersey.
 He then retired from wrestling and went into truck driving.

 Horne worked as a promoter for New Blood Wrestling in Dyersburg, Tennessee, from 2006 to 2009.